Jersey Devil: Cultural relevance

 In Man and Beast in American Comic Legend, folklorist Richard Dorson outlines six criteria for establishing distinction among legendary creatures of American folklore.
 While the Jersey Devil was not expressly cited by Dorson, it nevertheless qualifies for this same level of relevance.
 Dorson specifies that the qualifier must: exist in oral tradition, inspire belief and conviction, become personalized and institutionalized, be fanciful or mythical, and contain a "comical side," which endears it to the American public.

 Oral tradition of the Jersey Devil well predates printed newspaper accounts, and belief in its existence by many continues.
 The latter is made evident not only by commentators who elaborate on this possibility but also by investigative programs such as Mother Leeds' 13th Child, In Search of Monsters, Lore and Monsters and Mysteries in America.

 As a fixture of organizations, it is the namesake for two professional ice hockey teams.
-The first, the Jersey Devils of the Eastern Hockey League, played from 1964 until the league folded in 1973.
-The second, the New Jersey Devils of the National Hockey League, have played since 1982.
-The current team was formerly known as the Colorado Rockies, and their name was chosen by a poll shortly after the team relocated to New Jersey.
-This same trend towards cultural incorporation is further exemplified by the Jersey Devil's appropriation in toy lines, such as its inclusion as a vinyl figure in Cryptozoic Entertainment Cryptkins blind box, as well as its application as a motif by Six Flags Great Adventure for their Jersey Devil Coaster developed by Rocky Mountain Construction.
+The first, the Jersey Devils of the Eastern Hockey League, played from 1964 until the league officially folded in 1973, based in Cherry Hill.
+The second, the New Jersey Devils of the National Hockey League, have played since 1982, based in East Rutherford until mid-2007, and downtown Newark ever since then.
+The current team was formerly known as the Colorado Rockies, as well as the Kansas City Scouts before then, and the name was chosen by a poll shortly after the team relocated to New Jersey.
+This same trend toward cultural incorporation is further exemplified by the Jersey Devil's appropriation in many toy lines, such as its inclusion as a vinyl figure in Cryptozoic Entertainment Cryptkins blind box, as well as its application as a motif by Six Flags Great Adventure for its Jersey Devil Coaster developed by Rocky Mountain Construction.

-Moreover, the Jersey Devil's fanciful or mythical nature is explored in the numerous works of fantasy it makes an appearance in, including: The X-Files, Jersey Devil (video game), The Wolf Among Us, 13th Child, TMNT, The Real Adventures of Jonny Quest, The Barrens, Carny, Poptropica, A Night With The Jersey Devil, The Last Broadcast, Legend Quest, What We Do in the Shadows, Gravity Falls, Fallout 76, Inscryption, Extreme Ghostbusters and Supernatural; many of which, such as TMNT and Jersey Devil (video game), not only reflect the Jersey Devil's mythical character but exemplify its comical nature as well.
+Moreover, the Jersey Devil's fanciful or mythical nature is explored in the numerous works of fantasy it makes an appearance in, including: The X-Files, Jersey Devil (video game), The Wolf Among Us, 13th Child, TMNT, The Real Adventures of Jonny Quest, The Barrens, Carny, Poptropica, A Night With The Jersey Devil, The Last Broadcast, Legend Quest, What We Do in the Shadows, Gravity Falls, Fallout 76, Inscryption, Extreme Ghostbusters, Supernatural, and Universal Basic Guys; many of which, such as TMNT, Universal Basic Guys, and Jersey Devil (video game), not only reflect the Jersey Devil's mythical character but exemplify its comical nature as well.